 Extinction

-Through evolution, new species are created by speciation - where new organisms arise and thrive when they are able to find and exploit an ecological niche - and species become extinct when are no longer able to survive in changing conditions or against superior competition.
-A typical species becomes extinct within 10 million years of its first appearance, although some species survive virtually unchanged for hundreds of millions of years.
+Through evolution, new species arise through the process of speciation - where new varieties of organisms arise and thrive when they are able to find and exploit an ecological niche - and species become extinct when they are no longer able to survive in changing conditions or against superior competition.
+The relationship between animals and their ecological niches has been firmly established.

 Causes